markahrens/mytungsten/src/content/blog/2009/catching-up.md

 ---

-<p>It has been just over 5 weeks since William was born and I realize there was a whole 2 blog posts in that time.
+It has been just over 5 weeks since William was born and I realize there was a whole 2 blog posts in that time.
 Well, I figure it is time to start catching up with adding some content on here.
 I am planning on doing this three-fold.
 First, moving over the Guide to Soccer for Americans from hidden pages to posts.
 Second, catching up on Album of the Weeks (I need to figure out 6 albums to get caught up).
-Third, posting more about Will, which will be right now.</p>
+Third, posting more about Will, which will be right now.

-<p>Basically there are three big things about Will:</p>
+Basically there are three big things about Will:

 <ol>